AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

 \subsection{Attribute and Structure Reconstruction Decoder on Multi-view Attributed Networks}

-After encoding latent representations in different views via multi-view attributed networks encoder and fusing representations of them together, we need to reconstruct nodes' attributes and networks' structures in each view.
+After encoding latent representations in different views via multi-view attributed {network} encoder and fusing representations of them together, we need to reconstruct node attributes and network structures in each view.